biosustain/shu/docs/_sources/index.rst.txt

 * :code:`+` and :code:`-` keys to scale up and down the legend.
 If :code:`Control` is pressed, the Settings are scale
 * :code:`s` to toggle axis mode, which shows the histogram axes and allows for scaling them.
+* The `Settings` window can be used to change the appeareance and export the map as a json or an image.

 Contents
 --------